Inglewood United FC

 Inglewood United Football Club is an Australian semi-professional soccer club based in Inglewood, a suburb of Perth, Western Australia.
-The club competes in the National Premier Leagues Western Australia.
-The club is based at Inglewood Stadium.
+They compete in the State League 1.
+They are based at Inglewood Stadium.

 Inglewood have won the State League Premier League once, in 1996, and the State Cup twice, in 1977 and 1999.
 Their most recent success was in the 2021 NPL Night Series when they beat Perth Soccer Club 2–0 in a convincing win.
 They last won the Night Series in 2005 when they lifted the trophy by defeating Swan I.C.
 3–0.